What is Church Hurt? It is the emotional, spiritual, and physical harm caused by a church to others, regardless of intent.

 What is Church Hurt: Harm that the church does to its members.

 That harm can take on various forms.
-Someone may have manipulated others for personal profit or power.
-Someone may have used their position as a cover for sexual abuse or assault.
+For example, someone may have manipulated others for personal profit or power.
+Someone may have used their position to cover sexual abuse or assault.

 Someone may have rejected others because of race, sexual orientation, political affiliation, or economic standing in the community.
-Someone may have directly or indirectly betrayed a person’s trust.
+In addition, someone may have directly or indirectly betrayed a person’s trust.

 Sometimes the harm is unintentional, an act of omission or carelessness.